Disappointed with Objectified

 DT - Ditto.
 Asian design and designers definitely factor into our discussion in the film.
 I think Naoto Fukasawa is doing some amazing work.
 And if we felt we had to showcase a designer from each country in the world with an active design scene/history, we’d only be able to spend a minute with each person.
 This isn’t that kind of film.

-Perhaps I have misunderstood the reply?
-But suffice to say I was a little surprised and disappointed at this comment reply.
+Perhaps I misunderstood the reply?
+But I was a little surprised and disappointed at this comment reply.
 Does this mean that Gary considers Naoto a representation of Asian design in general?
 Or was Naoto only worthy enough to be included?

 Let us now look at the about page for a little more information on the documentary.